sainteye/django-rest-api/README.md

-Django RESTful API.
-A RESTful api framework for Django
+RESTful API framework for Django
 =====================================================